 - Your goal attainment… the summit of Kilimanjaro

 They understand that all three are inextricably linked and vitally important to a successful climb.
 All our guides are highly skilled professionals with the proper training, knowledge and attitude to fulfill all three priorities and more.
 Meet our Senior Guides below.

 Simon has summited Kilimanjaro more than 300 times – the first when he was only 16.
 In the 15 years that he has been guiding climbers up Kilimanjaro, Simon has established himself as one of the most knowledgeable, competent, and ethical guides on the mountain.
-When not guiding climbs and bike rides, or hosting guests at the Mbahe Farm House, Simon maintains close oversight of the day-to-day operations of SENE.
+When not guiding climbs, runs and bike rides, or hosting guests at the Mbahe Farm House, Simon maintains close oversight of the day-to-day operations of SENE.
 Read more about Simon.